truenas/middleware/docs/userguide/index.rst

 Rsync
 -----

-Services → Rsync is used to configure an rsync server when using rsync module mode.
-See Configuring Rsync Module Mode Between Two FreeNAS® Systems for a configuration example.
+:menuselection:`Services --> Rsync` is used to configure an rsync server when using rsync module mode.
+See the section on Configuring Rsync Module Mode
+Between Two FreeNAS® Systems for a configuration example.

 This section describes the configurable options for the **rsyncd** service and rsync modules.

 Configure Rsyncd
 ~~~~~~~~~~~~~~~~

-Figure 11.10a shows the rsyncd configuration screen which is accessed from Services → Rsync → Configure Rsyncd.
+Figure 11.10a shows the rsyncd configuration screen which is accessed from :menuselection:`Services --> Rsync --> Configure Rsyncd`.

 **Figure 11.10a: Rsyncd Configuration**